Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 And, of course, you are free to practice your own traditions and values.
 The native Portuguese will really appreciate the co-existence of both cultures.
 So let’s tell you a bit more about the locals.

 Portuguese, especially those in the rural, are quite superstitious.
 This is a result of intertwining the modern Roman catholic beliefs and pre-catholic beliefs.
-Some of the common superstitious beliefs include the phases of the moon and the evil eye.
+Some common superstitious beliefs include the phases of the moon and the evil eye.

 One fundamental pillar of Portuguese culture is the family unit.
 Portuguese people really hold close and extended family ties dearly.
 And that’s how the concept of Sunday lunches has come into being!